Installing AREDN® Firmware

 TFTPd: DoReadFile: rb.elfin the Tiny PXE log window.

-Release the node’s reset button and click the Offline button in Tiny PXE.
-You are finished using Tiny PXE when the elf image has been read by the node.
+Release the node’s reset button and wait for the image to be transferred to the device.
+You are finished using Tiny PXE when the firmware image has been read by the node, so you can click the Offline button in Tiny PXE.

 The node will now automatically reboot with the temporary AREDN® Administration image.